MEANING OF SOIL EROSION

 The soil left behind after the erosion is thin and cannot hold plants firmly in the ground.
 The plants are easily uprooted and blown away by the wind.
 They could also be washed away are buried in the deposited soil.

 Structures such as buildings and bridges may be destroyed as a result of erosion.
-This happens when the surrounding soil is eroded thus weakens their foundation.
+This happens when the surrounding soil is eroded thus weakening their foundation.

 When gullies are deepened up to or near the water table underground water is exposed.
 Some of it evaporates and others flow away.
 This causes the water table to be lowered.
 As the resulting plant with shorter roots cannot survive as they are unable to reach the water.

-Sand which is eroded from the steep slopes is deposited on the riverbed from which it is scooped for construction purpose this is very common in Tanzania.
+Sand which is eroded from the steep slopes is deposited on the riverbed from which it is scooped for construction purposes this is very common in Tanzania.

 In addition, excessive sedimentation in mangrove swamps may destroy mangrove vegetation.

 Soil erosion also causes a water reservoir that has been constructed along some rivers to be filled up with soil sediments.
-As the result, their lifespan and usefulness is greatly reduced.
+As the result, their lifespan and usefulness are greatly reduced.

 Similarly, increased alluvial deposits on the riverbed make the river channel to become shallow which results in frequent flooding.

-Last but not least, the continued loss of soil through wind and water erosion leads to destruction of vegetation cover.
-This may eventually turn the affected area into a semi desert region and finally into desert.
+Last but not least, the continued loss of soil through wind and water erosion leads to the destruction of vegetation cover.
+This may eventually turn the affected area into a semi-desert region and finally into the desert.
 This effect can be seen in the central part of Tanzania

 - Afforestation and reforestation